Tigers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers are playing as the moneyline favorite in their first game this season.
+- The Tigers have been the moneyline favorite only one other time so far this season, a game they won.

-- Based on this matchup's moneyline, the Tigers have an implied win probability of 54.5%.
+- Based on this game's moneyline, the Tigers have an implied win probability of 60%.

-- In the 39 games in which bookmakers have set an over/under for Detroit, it has combined with opponents to go over the total 19 times (19-19-1).
+- Detroit has combined with opponents to go over the total 19 times this season for a 19-20-1 record against the over/under.

-- The Tigers have had a run line set for only two contests this season, and went 1-1-0 ATS.
+- The Tigers have had a run line set for only two outings this season, and went 1-1-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.